 “In a sense, thankfully Mr Willey had lost mental capacity by this time and so was unaware of his situation, but that was not true of his wife.
 The manipulation of Mrs Willey’s relationship with the family at the end of her life, so that she died, isolated and alone, despite all the efforts made by the family to re-engage with her, was a deep cruelty and meant that she died without a true knowledge of her family’s love for her.

 “The family are grateful that Mr Willey was removed from Barton Park, after a court battle, and he died after a couple of comfortable years at the Letcombe Regis nursing home in Oxfordshire.
 They can only hope that Mr and Mrs Willey are now aware of the family’s concerns for them both.”

 Background to the case

 Mr Willey died on 3 December 2016 aged 87.
 He had lacked the mental capacity to manage his own affairs for a number of years, and until her death in May 2013 his wife, Mrs Willey, acted for her husband through a Lasting Power of Attorney.

 A claim was brought against Mrs Willey’s estate and against Mr Willey, still then a resident at Barton Park, by David Barton, and by his companies Choiceclassic Limited and Barton Park Health Spa Limited.
-Mr Barton argued that there had been an oral contract entered into by Mrs Willey on behalf of herself and of her husband, under which she had agreed to transfer the entirety of her and her husband’s joint assets in return for an assurance that they could both live at the Barton Park Nursing Home in Stockport for the rest of their lives.
+Mr Barton argued that there had been an oral contract entered into by Mrs Willey on behalf of herself and of her husband, under which she had agreed to transfer the entirety of her and her husband’s joint assets in return for an assurance that they could both live at the Barton Park Nursing Home in Southport for the rest of their lives.